 I disagree with the past statements.
 The school has made progress however there is a high percentage of students who are English language learners and special education.
 They have the highest percentage in all mchenry schools.
 I have had concerns with my daughter and she has received a lot of support services.
 The teachers are always listening to my concerns advice and communicate with me on a regular basis.
 I feel they have went above and beyond to give my daughter the best education possible.
 Great teachers!!

-Valley View Elementary School is a public elementary school in Bull Valley.
+Valley View Elementary School is a public elementary school in Wonder Lake.
 The principal of Valley View Elementary School is Mrs. Amanda Cohn.
-629 children attend Valley View Elementary School and identify mostly as White, non-Hispanic; Asian/Pacific Islander; and Hispanic.
+629 students go to Valley View Elementary School and identify as White, non-Hispanic; Asian/Pacific Islander; and Hispanic.
 7% of the Valley View Elementary School students have "limited English proficiency."
-16% of the 629 students here are classified as "economically disadvantaged", and 34% have subsidized lunches.
-The student to teacher ratio at Valley View Elementary School is 17:1.
+16% of the 629 students here are classified as "economically disadvantaged", and 34% get reduced lunch prices.
+The ratio of students to teachers at Valley View Elementary School is 17:1.
 Harrison Elementary School is one of the nearest elementary schools.

 - Drawing painting